Intensive Japanese Language Study

 - Cultural Activities

 - Participation in an authentic tea ceremony, classes in brush calligraphy, a trip to the Kabuki Theater, and other similar activities help give students an understanding of the cultural foundations of the Japanese language.
+Please note that the cultural activities available will vary every year.

 - Field Trips